-A core feature of the financing programs is to incentivize private finance companies to enter the EE market and improve terms or expand credit criteria for the financing of EE projects by providing a credit enhancement funded with IOU EE ratepayer funds.
+The financing programs incentivize private finance companies to enter the EE market and improve terms or expand credit criteria for the financing of EE projects by providing a credit enhancement funded with IOU EE ratepayer funds.
 Financing that covers 100% of project costs removes the upfront cost barrier for Californians to undertake EE retrofits.
 A key objective is to test whether transitional ratepayer support for credit enhancements can lead to self-supporting EE finance programs in the future.

-In D.17-03-026, the CPUC committed to continued funding for CAEATFA to administer the CHEEF Programs through the life of the pilots.
-In 2019 the Commission issued Resolution E-4900, transitioning the Residential Energy Efficiency Loan Assistance Program (now known as GoGreen Home Energy Financing) from a "pilot" to a "Program" and further clarifying the goals and metrics under which the CHEEF Programs would be evaluated.
+In D.17-03-026, the CPUC committed to continued funding for CAEATFA to administer the CHEEF Programs through the life of the pilots, and Resolution E-4900 established metrics for evaluating the Programs.
+In 2020, the Commission issued Resolution E-5072 transitioning the Residential Energy Efficiency Loan Assistance Program (now known as GoGreen Home Energy Financing) from a "pilot" to a "Program" and further clarifying the goals and metrics under which the CHEEF Programs would be evaluated.
 D.21-08-006 authorized up to \$75.2 million in incremental funding for the CHEEF Programs to support their administration through June 30, 2027, authorized CAEATFA to incorporate non-IOU ratepayer funds to support program expansion into non-IOU customer territories and imposed new reporting requirements.